-The following information should be read in conjunction with our MD&A and our audited consolidated financial statements and the related notes, which are prepared in accordance with IFRS as issued by the IASB.
-The selected financial information includes financial information derived from the annual audited consolidated financial statements.
+The following information should be read in conjunction with our MD&A and our audited financial statements and the related notes for the year ended February 29, 2016, which are prepared in accordance with IFRS as issued by the IASB.
+The selected financial information includes financial information derived from the audited financial statements.
 Our historical results from any prior period are not necessarily indicative of results to be expected for any future period.